OriginalMeet/Analysing-Iris-Dataset/readme.md

 # This repo contains solution of the ECE657A Data Knowledge and Modelling Analysis's First assignment

-## In the assignment we had to analyse the iris dataset and apply differnet classifiers the solutions are in the Python Notebook.
+## In the assignment we had to analyse the iris dataset and apply differnet classifiers and analyse & explain the solutions.

+## The code and explaination is in the Python Notebook.

 In the first assignment we had the iris dataset and we had to first analyse the dataset and after that we had to apply different classifiers.